Project Elf is an annual project that runs all of November – early December in collaboration with AGAPE in Bloomsburg.

 Participants can either make a stocking or a shoe box filled with gifts for youth ages newborn – 12 years old.
 All items must be unwrapped and brought to the CLE office for distribution.

-Our goal through this project is to provide local children with thoughtful gifts and get the students and faculty involved in the holiday gift-giving spirit.
+Our goal through this project is to provide children (locally and nationally) with thoughtful gifts to brighten their holiday season and items they may be in need of during winter.

 If you are interested in helping this year, please contact us at 570-389-4354.

 Empty Bowls is a hunger awareness event that benefits the Bloomsburg Food Cupboard.